oracle/optic/README.md

 both a rich command line experience and a library that can be called from other pieces of code.

 OPTIC's command line utilities are organized into a tool domain hierarchy (shown below).
-This approach allows OPTIC tools to be modular, reuse information, and be intuitively called from the command line (described in [Usage](#usage)).
+This approach allows OPTIC tools to be modular, reuse information, and be intuitively called from the command line (described in [CLI Usage](#cli-usage)).
 Currently, OPTIC supports:
 - ```cluster```:  Tool domain containing tools related to OpenSearch clusters
   - ```info```: Tool displaying key information (Health Status, Storage Percentage) about clusters
 - ```index```:  Tool domain containing tools related to OpenSearch indices